inlets/inlets.dev/blog/_posts/2024-02-09-the-homelab-tunnel-you-need.md

 ```

 ### Add access for HTTPS

+The following instructions assume a Kubernetes IngressController paired with cert-manager, and one of their [supported DNS01 issuers](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers).

+[Caddy](https://caddyserver.com/) will also work with the approach outlined below using a DNS01 challenge (uses a DNS TXT record) or an TLS-ALPN challenge (only uses port 443).
+Han from the inlets team has a separate write-up that might be worth checking out if you only want to host HTTPS domains: [How to expose multiple domains on a single server with Caddy and inlets](https://inlets.dev/blog/2023/01/17/expose-multiple-services-with-inlets-and-caddy.html).

 You could create a separate tunnel VM in HTTPS mode, which can use a HTTP01 challenge (the simplest) to obtain a certificate from Let's Encrypt.